HaloFour/jpromise/README.md

 Promise<String> promise1 = ...;
 Promise<Integer> promise2 = ...;

-// create a single promise that will resolve when all of the specified promises have resolved Promise<Pattern2<String, Integer>> joined = Pattern.join(promise1, promise2);
+// create a single promise that will resolve when all of the specified promises have fulfilled Promise<Pattern2<String, Integer>> joined = Pattern.join(promise1, promise2);

 // helper methods on the Pattern class can deconstruct the result into the individual arguments joined.then(Pattern.spread2(new OnResolved2<String, Integer>() {
-    @Override public void resolved(String result1, Integer result2) {
+    @Override public void fulfilled(String result1, Integer result2) {
         System.out.printf("Both promises completed successfully: %s, %d%n", result1, result2);
     }
 }));